sidneycadot/Laser2Wav/HowCompactDiscsWork.md

 ![Electron microscope image of CD surface](images/Afm_cd-rom.jpg)

-This is reminiscent of the way data is stored on an old vinyl record.
+This is reminiscent of the way data is stored on an old gramophone record.
 There are several key differences, though.

-First, vinyl records are played back using a 'constant angular velocity' of 33, 45, or (for very old records) 78 rotations-per-minute.
-This means that the quality of the playback is best when the needle is on the outside of the record.
-CD's, on the other hand, are played back at a 'constant radial velocity' of about 1.4 meters-per-second.
+First, gramophone records are played back using a *constant angular velocity* of 33, 45, or (for very old records) 78 revolutions per minute.
+As a consequence, the quality of the playback is best when the needle is on the outside of the record, where the needle travels faster along the groove.

+CDs, on the other hand, are played back at a *constant linear velocity* of about 1.4 meters per second.
 This means that a Compact Disc has to rotate much faster when reading the information close to its center.
+Thanks to this, the information density of as CD is the same everywhere along its track.

 Second, CDs are read from the inside to the outside, rather than from the outside to the inside.
-This makes it possible to accomodate different sizes of CDs (e.g., regular CDs with a diameter of 120 mm CDs versus smaller CDs), without changes to the mechanics.
+This makes it possible to handle different sizes of CDs (e.g., regular CDs with a diameter of 120 mm CDs versus smaller CDs), without changes to the mechanics; regardless of the size, the position where playback begins is always the same.
+This is an improvement over gramophone records, since there the starting position of the pick-up element depended on the size of the record being played.

 Third, and by far most important, is that the actual data on a CD is *digital* rather than *analog*.
 This means that the actual information